Caelynn Miller-Keyes Flaunts Perfect Bikini Figure On Instagram, ‘Bachelor In Paradise’ Star Is All Smiles

-Caelynn Miller-Keyes may be shedding a lot of tears on-screen each week during Season 6 of Bachelor in Paradise, but her real-world life looks to be going fairly well these days.
-The former Bachelor contestant and beauty queen just shared a knock-out look via her Instagram page and her fans are going wild over this one.
+Caelynn Miller-Keyes may be shedding a lot of tears onscreen each week during Season 6 of Bachelor in Paradise, but her real-world life looks to be going fairly well these days.
+The former Bachelor contestant and beauty queen just shared a knockout look via her Instagram page, and her fans are going wild over this one.

 Miller-Keyes is partnering with the clothing and beauty brand boohoo and she is joining a number of others at “Camp boohoo” this week.
 On Monday afternoon, Caelynn shared a pair of photos to her Instagram page as the event kicks into full gear and she looks fabulous.